How To Calculate Hard Money Loan Down Payment

-If you’re new to private lending, you might not be familiar with what exactly is needed to secure a loan.
+If you’re new to private lending, you might not be familiar with how the hard money loan down payment process works.
 A common question that many borrowers have is how much of their own money they need to put down when taking out a loan of this nature.
-The answer is that it will differ from lender to lender, and we’ll be explaining why some money down from borrowers is needed in this article.
+The answer is that the down payment amount will differ depending on the hard money lender that you choose to go with.
+Regardless of which hard money lender you settle on, almost all of them will require a down payment of some sort.

 Do Hard Money Lenders Require Down Payment?

 In most cases, yes.
 It is common for hard money lenders to require between 10 and 25 percent of the purchase price.
 If you have a high credit score and lots of experience, you can potentially put less money down.
-Conversely, if you have a low credit score and very little experience, you may need to put more money down than a more qualified investor.
+Conversely, if you have a low credit score and very little experience, you may need to put more money down than a more experienced real estate investor with a high credit score.

 Hard Money Down Payment Basics